 Opening a Portuguese bank account

-Although a few Portuguese banks offer the convenience of online account opening, the majority typically mandate in-person visits for banking applications, necessitating a trip to a local branch.
+Although a few Portuguese banks offer the convenience of online account opening, most typically mandate in-person visits for banking applications, necessitating a trip to a local branch.

 Portugal's Retirement Visa Tax Implications